alexhosp/startup-viability-analysis/customer-segmentation/README.md

 * A clustering algorithm will be utilized to segment the audience into distinct groups based on shared attributes and preferences.
 These customer segments will then serve as the foundation for a succeeding market opportunity analysis (TAM estimation).

 ## Data
+## Data Sources

+1. **Three initial keyword lists**
+    - Proposed features.
+    - Proposed problems to solve.
+    - The proposed needs to address.
+2. **Google Trends Data**
+    - Interest over the last three years for all initial keywords.
+    - Search suggestions for highly relevant keywords.
+    - Nested dictionary of Google Search categories.
+3. **Social Media API Data**
+    - Semi-structured JSON data (metadata, textual content).
+4. **Google Custom Search API Data**
+    - Semi-structured JSON data (metadata, HTML content).
+## Data Collection Challenges

+1. **Pytrends API**
+    - As Google is the most used search engine, Google Search trends most accurately mirror what the world finds relevant at any given time.
+People turn to Google first when they're curious about something; their curiosity is derived from a perception of relevance.
+Thus, Google Trends data most accurately reflects worldwide interest over time.
+There is no official API to retrieve Google Trends data, so the unofficial Pytrends library was used for data retrieval.
+    - The `interest_over_time` method currently faces issues due to changes on the Google Trends side.
+Although more recent data would be ideal, the available data (June 2020 - June 2024) is likely still representative of current trends.
+    - If the API method issue gets resolved, I will update the analysis with the current data.

 ## Notebooks